-Academic Awareness Program
+Internal Audit Academic Awareness Program

 Request for Recognition form

-Benefits of Participating in the Program
+Benefits of Participating in The IIA’s Internal Audit Academic Awareness Program

 - Guest speakers may be provided upon request.

-Process for Recognition in the Program
+The Process for Recognition in The IIA’s Academic Awareness Program

 * Support of The IIA’s Academic Relations efforts is made possible through the Academic Fund.